s-chathuranga-j/visualTesting-applitools-eyes-selenium-java/README.md

-# Visual Testing with Applitools java using Selenium (Java)
+# Visual Testing with Applitools Eyes using Selenium (Java)
 This is a Java Mevan project with the dependencies:
   - Selenium
   - TestNG